Causes & Treatment

 Image credit: Rebecca Fett via Waterstones

-For optimal IVF results, you want to be healthy and that includes the cells inside you.
+For optimal IVF results, you want to feel like you’re doing all you can to support yourself, and that includes the cells inside you, too.

 It Starts with the Egg by Rebecca Fett (recommended by so many members in our community) is evidence-backed and practical in its approach to improving egg quality for fertility (and ultimately, IVF).